-The Company's principal executive office in New York City is under a month-to-month arrangement.
+The Company's principal executive office in Tampa Florida is under a month-to-month arrangement with a base rent of \$250 per month.

 The Company has operating leases for corporate, business and technician offices.
-Leases with a probable term of 12 months or less, including month-to-month agreements, are not recorded on the condensed consolidated balance sheet, unless the arrangement includes an option to purchase the underlying asset, or an option to renew the arrangement, that the Company is reasonably certain to exercise (short-term leases).
+Leases with a probable term of 12 months or less, including month-to-month agreements, are not recorded on the consolidated balance sheets, unless the arrangement includes an option to purchase the underlying asset, or an option to renew the arrangement, that the Company is reasonably certain to exercise (short-term leases).
 The Company recognizes lease expense for these leases on a straight-line bases over the lease term.
 The Company's only remaining lease is month-to-month.
 As a practical expedient, the Company elected, for all office and facility leases, not to separate non-lease components (common-area maintenance costs) from lease components (fixed payments including rent) and instead to account for each separate lease component and its associated non-lease components as a single lease component.
-The Company uses its incremental borrowing rate for purposes of discounting lease payments.